GoodAI/GoodAiPlatformLibs/README.md

 Third party binary libraries needed to build the GoodAI Brain Simulator platform.

-It is linked as a git submodule from the main Brain Simulator repository.
+This repository is linked as a git submodule from the main Brain Simulator repository.

 For licensing information please see the [Licenses folder](Licenses).